BNG Trading Rules Explained: A Developer’s Guide

 Why do BNG Trading Rules Matter?

-The trading rules form part of the Statutory Biodiversity Metric.
-They’re designed to make sure habitats lost to developments are replaced with habitats of equal or greater value.
+The trading rules sit within the Statutory Biodiversity Metric and are designed to make sure that habitat losses to developments are replaced with habitats of equal or greater ecological value.

 What are the BNG trading rules?

-At their core, the rules require you to replace lost habitats on a like-for-like or like-for-better basis within the same habitat module.
-You can’t swap across modules - for examples, hedgerows can’t be replaced with grassland - find everything you need in our free guide.
-Download it here.
+At their core, the rules require habitats to be replaced on a like-for-like or like-for-better basis within the same habitat module.
+This means you can’t swap across modules - for example, hedgerows can’t be replaced with grassland, distinctiveness must be maintained or improved.

 The three habitat modules: